Welcome to SCNM’s Accessibility Office

 SCNM’s Accessibility Office works with each student individually in order to develop an effective and comprehensive plan for appropriate services and accommodations for on campus and online students.
 Appropriately accommodating students with disabilities is critical in keeping with our efforts to increase the diversity of the medical and health care professions.
 We are dedicated to provide information, support and resources necessary to allow students to pursue their academic, personal, and professional goals.

 In addition, we are dedicated to working with administrators, faculty, staff and students throughout the entire SCNM community to promote and provide awareness of disability initiatives.
-We envision an SCNM community where all individuals are welcomed, valued, and encouraged to be contributing members.
+SCNM is committed as an institution to building a community where all individuals feel respected, included, supported, and valued.

 Utilizing the menu options on the left, you can find additional information to assist you with applying for or amending current ADA services.